 Hey, we get it.
 TiM takes some getting used to.
-Here are some common mistakes Admin make when setting up or managing a project.
+Here are some common mistakes Admins make when setting up or managing a Project.
 So you know you're not alone... or so you can learn from the mistakes of others!

-Packets must always be published in order for them to be successfully auto-matched to employees when they are invited to a project.
+Packets must always be Distributed in order for them to be successfully auto-matched to employees when they are invited to a Project.

-If an employee is receiving a message that reads "Your Startwork Packet Type has not been built or published yet", go to Startwork Templates and make sure that packet type has been built AND published.
+If an employee is receiving a message that reads "Your Startwork Packet Type has not been built or published yet", go to Startwork Templates and make sure that packet type has been Built AND Distributed.

-This may sound elementary, but before you publish your packets, make sure you check the packet to ensure it's completely ready to be distributed!
+This may sound elementary, but before you Distribute your packets, make sure you check the packet to ensure it's completely ready to be Distributed!

 - The ACA hiring status on the startform is selected as "full time" by default.
 You can adjust this!

-Save yourself time and headaches later -- review your forms and packets before you publish them!
+Save yourself time and headaches later -- review your forms and packets before you Distribute them!